sergiohinojosa/kubernetes-playground/README.md

 for deploying apps, just go to `cd ~/k8s-play/apps` and enter the folder of the app you want to deploy.
 Inside the folder you'll find a script for deploying and undeploying.
 It should be self-explanatory.
 The shell is normally for helping generate the Ingress rule with a subdomain so the app can be exposed with the help of one IP and a magic domain ([nip.io](https://nip.io))

-## Monitoring with Dynatrace

-By default your instance will be monitored with the Dynatrace credentials you provisioned (`tenant`, `api_token`, `data_ingest_token`) which are required when you monitor a [Kubernetes Cluster with Dynatrace](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/get-started-with-kubernetes-monitoring).

-The default deployment mode is [Classic full-stack injection](dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/get-started-with-kubernetes-monitoring/deployment-options-k8s#classic) but you can easily swap 🔄 to the [CloudNative full-stack injection](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/get-started-with-kubernetes-monitoring/deployment-options-k8s#cloud-native), (yeah, how cool is that!?).
-[Go here to learn more](cluster-setup/resources/dynatrace).

 ## Deploy your app with just 1-click 🚀!

 The following apps can be found under the [apps](apps) folder.
 Inside each app there is one bash script for deploying the app and one for removing it.
 When provisioning the machine this repo will be cloned as `k8s-play`in the home directory like: `~/k8s-play`